moondance-labs/tanssi-docs/learn/framework/overview.md

 In addition to a great experience for developers, Rust excels in many areas:

 - **Memory safety** - Rust compiler enforces strict compile-time checks to prevent common programming errors such as null pointer dereferences, buffer overflows, and data races.
-Additionally, memory is managed through a novel system of ownership (checked by the compiler) which eliminates the necessity of a garbage collector
+Additionally, memory is managed through a novel system of ownership (checked by the compiler) which eliminates the necessity for a garbage collector

 - **Performance** - Rust achieves performance comparable to C and C++ by providing low-level control over system resources and minimizing runtime overhead.
 It has a zero-cost abstraction principle, similar to the "what you don't use you don't pay for" from C++, meaning that abstractions have no extra overhead